Houthis: Iranian IRGC involvement

 In August 2018, despite previous Iranian denial of military support for the Houthis, IRGC commander Nasser Shabani was quoted by the Iranian Fars News Agency as saying, "We (IRGC) told Yemenis [Houthi rebels] to strike two Saudi oil tankers, and they did it", on 7 August 2018.
 In response to Shabani's account, the IRGC released a statement saying that the quote was a "Western lie" and that Shabani was a retired commander, despite no actual reports of his retirement after 37 years in the IRGC, and media linked to the Iranian government confirming he was still enlisted with the IRGC.
 Furthermore, while the Houthis and the Iranian government have previously denied any military affiliation, Iranian supreme leader Ali Khamenei announced his "spiritual" support of the movement in a personal meeting with the Houthi spokesperson Mohammed Abdul Salam in Tehran, in the midst of ongoing conflicts in Aden in 2019.

 In 2024, commanders from IRGC and Hezbollah were reported to be actively involved on the ground in Yemen, overseeing and directing Houthi attacks on Red Sea shipping, according to a report by Reuters.

-In 2024, July United States targeted new sanctions focusing on IRGC ties with the group.
+In July 2024, the United States targeted new sanctions focusing on IRGC ties with the group.
 The Houthis dismissed the sanctions as pathetic and powerless.
 In 2024, Israel also placed sanctions on the Houthis.

+In September 2026, the G7 foreign ministers issued a joint statement condemning Houthi attacks on Saudi Arabia and calling on Iran to end its support for the Houthis.